Amanansari003/Coding_Ninjas_Introduction_To_python/README.md

 # python-programs
- this file is containing the basic to some advanced python problems which reallty help you to practice and make your idea clear to code it starts with basic programs and goes to some medium level of the questions and
+ this file is containing from basic to some advanced python problems which reallty help you to practice and make your idea clear to code it starts from the scratch and goes to some medium level of module and
  all these content will give you the better idea of python progrming language

  ### the topics covered in it are